mananjdev/mananjdev/README.md

 - 👋 Hi, I’m @mananjdev
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning C
+- I'm also learning Web devevolpment
 - 💞️ I’m looking to collaborate on learning with me
 - 📫 How to reach me ...
 - 😄 Pronouns: ...